Have I got news for you! Netflix works in ChromX Build 190824 after installing Firefox ESR!

 Google Chrome OS is the Google product that OEMs ship on Chromebooks for general consumer use.

-Install my Build 190824 to a USB stick of at least 16 GB
+Install my Build 190824 to a USB or SD card stick of at least 16 GB

 USB installation in Linux